-You know that if you are based in the U.S. you need to comply with CAN-SPAM; and if you are based in Canada, you need to comply with CASL.
+You know that if you are based in the U.S. you need to comply with CAN-SPAM; if you are based in Canada, you need to comply with CASL, and if you are in the EU you need to comply with GDPR.
 But in an increasingly global market and economy, what about the other email marketing laws and email marketing privacy laws of other countries in which you may have users or customers, or to which you may be otherwise sending email?
 What are they, and do you need to worry about them?

 Here is an overview of those laws (as well as links to the applicable anti-spam and email marketing laws of many countries, including the United States, the EU, the UK, and Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Hong Kong, Hungary, Indonesia, Ireland, Israel, Italy, Japan, Malasia, Malta, Netherland, New Zealand, Pakistan, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland and Turkey), and 3 simple steps to be in compliance with nearly all of the email marketing laws of all countries.